Click on a question below to get the answer.

 Teams in the competitive swarms are expected to stay in the auditorium until elimination or the final round of the FBE Spelling Bee.
 Prizes will be awarded to the first and second place teams from the competitive swarms at the end of the evening.

 The FBE Spelling Bee is a great opportunity to bring old friends together and reach out to new ones.
 Most spellers start by asking classmates to form a team; but please remember, teams do not have to come from the same class, the same grade, or even the same school.
 Friends from sports teams or afterschool activities are also potential teammates.
 Your classroom teacher may know of other students who are interested in participating and be able to help you connect with teammates as well.

 The FBE Spelling Bee is a team event.
-While we do not want to turn anyone away, it is difficult for the Beekeeper to make teams.
+While we do not want to turn anyone away, it is not the role of the the Beekeeper to form teams.
 Spellers have the most fun when they participate with people they know.
 Please find classmates, teammates or friends, and make a team to enter.
 (Please see How do I form a team, above.)